cartonmarkup/cartonFactory/README.md

   the destroy command:

         F.destroy( document.getElementById( 'cartonify' ) )

   The destroy command will return a list of all destroyed cartons and the updated css-code as a string.  `{ cartons: ..., parsed: ... }`

+* **suspendParser**
+  If you have to add many nodes at once, everything will slow down – because the factory will parse the stylesheet again and again for every added carton.
+To avoid that you can suspend the parser anytime you
+  want:

+        // suspend parser

+        F.suspendParser( true );

+        // add many things

+        for ( i in list ) {
+          F.add( document.getElementById( list[i] ), { styles: color: 'pink } )
+        }

+        // enable parser again

+        F.suspendParser( false );

+        // trigger parse to apply changes

+        F.parse();

 ## cartonObject
 The following object is an copy of the cartonObject inside of the factory source.
 You can overwrite